psychemedia/sin-eater-resources/src/wip/_misc.md

 also
 https://archive.org/details/sineaterwasf00sharuoft/page/n8/mode/2up?q=%22sin+eater%22
-The sin-eater : The washer of the ford ; and other legendary moralities by Sharp, William, 1855-1905; Sharp, William, 1855-1905 Publication date 1910
+The sin-eater: The washer of the ford; and other legendary moralities by Sharp, William, 1855-1905; Sharp, William, 1855-1905 Publication date 1910